TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Later also do some unit tests for json readwrite

 - Let's leave it at "arena" nomenclature
 	- Will even easier to find in code